Mpowa-IO/Documents/Whitepaper.md

 Way of going about it

-The SMART criteria
-Specific: Registered initiatives should aim for concrete deliverables, contributing to specific goals and targets under the 2030 Agenda.
-In the case of multi-stakeholder partnerships, each partner should have a clear role to play.
-Measurable: To facilitate review of progress, registered initiatives should set measurable progress indicators.
-Achievable: Registered initiatives should set attainable goals and strive to deliver results.
-Resource-based: Initiatives should have a secured resource base, rather than merely project proposals,
-Time-bound: Deliverables should be time-specific.

-The November 1981 issue of Management Review contained a paper by George T. Doran called There's a S.M.A.R.T. way to write management's goals and objectives.[1][4]
-It discussed the importance of objectives and the difficulty of setting them.
-Ideally speaking, each corporate, department, and section objective should be:
-Specific – target a specific area for improvement.
-Measurable – quantify or at least suggest an indicator of progress.
-Assignable – specify who will do it.
-Realistic – state what results can realistically be achieved, given available resources.
-Time-related – specify when the result(s) can be achieved.

-#### Partnership Data for SDGs
-The Partnership Data for SDGs (PD4SDGs)7 initiative is a collaboration between the Division for Sustainable Development Goals of UN-DESA, the UN Office for Partnerships and the UN Global Compact, aimed at improving the transparency, accountability and the sharing of experiences of the work being carried out by multi-stakeholder partnerships and voluntary commitments in their support to the implementation of the Sustainable Development Goals (SDGs).
-The initiative seeks to bring greater transparency, coherence, impact, and comparability of the work carried out by multi-stakeholder partnerships and voluntary commitments by promoting a system- wide use of the established SMART criteria – a partnership/commitment that is Specific, Measurable, Achievable, Resource-based, with clear and Time-based deliverables.
-There is a growing trend to collect voluntary commitments and partnerships in support of UN conferences and processes dealing with sustainable development, sometimes with varying degree of associated level of details, which could lead to difficulty in reviewing impact, track progress and conduct in-depth and global comparability analyses on announced commitments and partnerships.
-It is against this background the Partnership Data for SDGs initiative has been developed.
+Data standards and metadata.
+Data reporting, inclusion.
+SDK-toolkit explanation.

 The initiative is open for all entities within the United Nations that engage with, and promote the work of, multi-stakeholder partnerships and voluntary commitments in driving implementation of the SDGs.

 7 Partnership Data for SDGs (PD4SDGs) - https://sustainabledevelopment.un.org/sdinaction/pd4sdgs

 #### SDG Impact Standards

 The SDG Impact Standards are best practice standards for entities wanting to embed contributing positively to sustainable development and achieving the SDGs into their approach to creating value for themselves and for Stakeholders (people and planet).
 They are not reporting standards.
 They focus on the internal management and decision-making practices that are needed to support more informed and accountable internal decision making and choices in line with achieving the SDGs and other sustainable development outcomes.
 The Standards embed the SDGs and the Impact Management Project’s norms as the shared language to understand, manage and communicate impact.
 The Standards also embed the United Nations Guiding Principles for Business and Human Rights and the Ten Principles of the United Nations Global Compact, to underscore the importance of respect for human rights and other responsible business practices in contributing positively to sustainable development and achieving the SDGs.

-Standard 1 (Strategy): Embedding foundational elements into purpose and strategy
+### Standard 1 (Strategy): Embedding foundational elements into purpose and strategy

-Standard 2 (Management Approach): Integrating foundational elements into operations and management approach
+### Standard 2 (Management Approach): Integrating foundational elements into operations and management approach

-Standard 3 (Transparency): Disclosing how foundational elements are integrated into purpose, strategy, management approach and governance, and reporting on performance
+### Standard 3 (Transparency): Disclosing how foundational elements are integrated into purpose, strategy, management approach and governance, and reporting on performance

-Standard 4 (Governance): Reinforcing commitment to foundational elements through governance practices
+### Standard 4 (Governance): Reinforcing commitment to foundational elements through governance practices